alisartazkhan/alisartazkhan/README.md

 ### Hi there!
 - 😄 My name is **Ali Sartaz Khan** and I'm a **junior** studying CS at the UofA👋
 - 🔭 I’m currently working as a Research Assistant and a Teaching Assistant
-- 🌱 I’m currently learning React, Angular, and AWS.
+- 🌱 I’m currently learning ReactJS, Angular, and AWS.
 - 👯 I'm an incoming Research Fellow at Stanford University for Summer '23
 - 📫 Contact info: alisartazkhan@gmail.com
 <!--